-There is nothing more important than our children’s and grandchildren’s futures; as a former teacher, educational textbook writer, exam marker and current primary school governor, I feel this to my very core.
-I’m also mum to two young children, so I see first-hand the effect cuts have had on our state schools.
+There is nothing more important than our children’s and grandchildren’s futures; as a former teacher, educational textbook writer, exam marker and current school governor at two Kent schools (one secondary and one primary), I feel this to my very core.
+I’m also mum to three children under ten, so I see first-hand the effect cuts have had on our state schools.
 This is why I’ve made education one of my very top priorities.

 I want our children to learn in the best schools and colleges so there is no ceiling to their ambition and I will fight for the investment needed to deliver that.
 Sadly, the Conservative government do not share that view and are inflicting millions of pounds of spending cuts on our schools.
 Sometimes local Conservatives seek to pretend that the children are benefiting from the new funding arrangements, but that’s just not true.
 The cut statistics have been confirmed, not by Labour, but by respected independent bodies such as Institute for Fiscal Studies and the National Audit Office.